eirikhanssen/ooxml2jats/README.md

 XSLT 2.0's grouping cababilities have been exploited to divide the body text of the article in proper section (sec) elements.
 If you're interested in how that's done, you can read the excellent article on the topic by Pricilla Walmsley: http://www.ibm.com/developerworks/library/x-addstructurexslt/
-This article also explains how to generate a structure from the OOXML format based on a style mapping present in the format.
+This article also explains how to generate a structure from the OOXML format based on a style mapping.

 ## Citation styles